Truth: Your business will face uncertainty.

 If you need some tricks to make your website more engaging, you can get my BEST website secrets HERE.

 #4.
-Connect with other vendors.
-Perhaps it’s the mutual referrals that you’ll gain….or perhaps it’s simply a sense of friendship and camaraderie that benefits you both…but “seeking to get” cannot be the motivation.
-Seeking to connect should be the motive!
+Connect with other vendors just to check in.
+Perhaps it’s the mutual referrals that you’ll gain….or perhaps it’s simply a sense of friendship and camaraderie that benefits you both…but “seeking to get” cannot be the motivation for reaching out.
+Seeking to connect should be the motive, nothing more!

 People can sense when you “want something”….we ALL can tell when someone is reaching out to “get something from us”, but your fellow wedding vendors should be connections that you value and nurture…it’s not about what “they can do for you”, but about how you can help each other.

 #5.
-Shorten the turnaround time on proposals.
+Shorten the turnaround time on proposals for new clients.
 If bookings are slow, it’s important to turn proposals around in a timely manner.
 The quicker you send it out, the quicker you book it, so don’t drag your feet on proposal writing!
-The trick is to give enough detail that the client can trust you, but not give away so much detail that it takes 5 hours to write and send a quote to a client who isn’t under contract yet.
+T

-You can get my shortcut for writing proposals in less time here: How To Write Proposals That Sell and Book More Weddings More Quickly!
+You can find my shortcut for writing proposals in less time here: How To Write Proposals That Sell and Book More Weddings More Quickly!

 Take some action in your business to plan for the future!…so you can keep doing beautiful work!